confidential-computing/governance/terminology/common-terminology.md

 Various CCC projects will deliver code aimed at one or more of the packaging models described here.
 Examples of this may include:

-* Occlum could help a developer insert an existing application within a "Confidential Process" package built upon Intel SGX.
+* Occlum and/or Gramine could help a developer package an existing application as a "Confidential Library" package built upon Intel SGX.

 * Enarx could help a developer compile a single application package that can be deployed across multiple deployment categories transparently.
-The same could be run both within a “Confidential Process” such as SGX or a “Confidential VM” such as SEV-SNP, with Enarx providing an abstraction layer to ensure the same runtime environment.
+The same could be run both in a “Confidential Library�� such as SGX or a “Confidential VM” such as SEV-SNP, with Enarx providing an abstraction layer to ensure the same runtime environment.

-* Open Enclave could allow developers to design “Confidential Processes” capable of working on both TrustZone and SGX.
+* Open Enclave could allow developers to design a library capable of working on both SGX (packaged as a “Confidential Library��) and TrustZone (packaged as a “Confidential Process��).

-* Gramine could be utilized in the role of the “TEE Shim” across any package on SGX.

 ## Attestation

 However a workload is packaged, the resulting deployment should support interaction in a way that